hylo-lang/specification/spec.md

     2. A binding declaration introduced with `var` or `inout` defines a mutable binding.
 The value of a live mutable binding may be projected mutably or immutably.

-    3. A binding declaration introduced with `sink` defines a sink binding.
-A sink binding may only be assigned to sinkable objects.

   A mutable binding can appear on the left side of an assignment, on the right side of an assignment, as the initializer of a binding, as argument to an `inout` parameter, or as argument to an `set` parameter.

 4. The pattern of a binding declaration may not contain any expression patterns.